MikeCookDev/100daysofcode/README.md

 Day 9: Still working through the Responsive Web Design Certification course on freecodecamp.org.
        Did a mini project working with some html and css styling.

+Day 10: Created a tribute page for freecodecamps projects toward the Responsive Web Design Certification.